-Alessio and I close up the bach, pack up and head to the road by 7 to hitch rides – me back to where I left off two days ago as Arthur’s Pass is not on the trail, and Alex to Christchurch.
+Alessio and I close up the bach, pack up and head to the road by 7:00 am to hitch rides – me back to where I left off two days ago since Arthur’s Pass is not on the trail, and Alex to Christchurch.

 What fun sharing the space.
-He has a great mix of music we played through the evening while I read and he made his hitchhiking sign, accidentally leaving off the ‘H’ so he cut an extra piece of cardboard for one letter.
+He has a great mix of music we played through the evening.
+While I read, he made his hitchhiking sign, accidentally leaving off the ‘H’ and needing to cut an extra piece of cardboard for one letter.
 I suggest he’ll get picked up by someone who enjoys a good sense of humor.

 My ride is one of those massive two cargo trucks driven by Tom of the missing front teeth.
 He explains that the road was only recently rebuilt.
 It used to be one lane and truckers needed to radio ahead.
 Some would forget and then they’d come face to face with another truck and one would have to back up on these narrow, windy roads.

 Still, most bridges are one lane and require taking turns.
 The ride is short, but smooth.
 When I thank Tom, he gives the usual Kiwi, “That’s alright.”
 An even more laid back form of ‘no worries.’

 I’m alone again walking on the road to begin the next section, one fairly short and reasonably straight forward, the river crossings on this side of the divide will be numerous, but likely not flooded and scary.

 The mountains come into view behind me, so I turn around every so often seeing them grow, capped with glaciers.
 I realize today is January 29 and the beginning of my fourth month walking.
 I feel an urgency to finish and a nagging insecurity that I can’t keep going.
 I’m tired and my feet are complaining.
 I know I need to rest more but have settled for walking fewer kilometers per day.
 It’s an odd place for me because I want to ‘get there’ but once I do, it’s over.
 Am I really ready for this to end?